scollinselliott/eratosthenes/README.md

 `ChronoLog` (Levy et al. 2021), formal methods for dating artifacts and artifact types are lacking.
-One of the major goals of `eratosthenes` is to advance the synchronism of chronologies and the crafting of large-scale chronological models that are heavily reliant upon artifact typologies.
+One of the major goals of `eratosthenes` is to advance the synchronism of chronologies and the crafting of large-scale chronological models that rely heavily upon artifact typologies.
 The package therefore facilitates the marginalization of dates of a type’s production, use, and deposition.
 The method of sampling employed in `eratosthenes` involves a two-step process of Gibbs